A clearer way for schools to understand change over time

 change over time, not isolated events

-This layered view helps schools see emerging social, emotional, and behavioral patterns earlier, with less noise.
+This layered view helps schools understand emerging social, emotional, and behavioral patterns over time, with less noise.

 BrainDash does not label students or make determinations.
 People decide.